r4victor/tenthousandmeters/content/blog/python_bts_07.md

 }
 ```

-To delete an attribute, the VM calls the same `PyObject_SetAttr()` function that it calls to set an attribute.
+To delete an attribute, the VM calls the same `PyObject_SetAttr()` function that it calls to set an attribute, so the same `tp_setattro` slot is responsible for deleting attributes.
+But how does it know which of two operations to perform?
 The `NULL` value indicates that the attribute should be deleted.

-In this section we've learned that the `tp_getattro` and `tp_setattro` slots determine how attributes of an object work.
+As this section shows, the `tp_getattro` and `tp_setattro` slots determine how attributes of an object work.
 The next question that comes to mind is: How are these slots implemented?

 ## Slots implementations